bill-c-martin/bill-c-martin.github.io/_posts/blog/2018-03-17-The-Evolution-of-Me-as-a-Developer.md

 - **Day 1**: Java and SQL high school classes.
 - **Day 60**: What in the unholy hell is this stuff?!
 - **Day 90**: Too difficult, SQL/Databases are too complicated, and so is Java.
-What's the point..
+Too complicated.
 - **Day 120**: JVM idea is interesting though..

+2001 me, your idiocy could have never imagined this stuff ruling the world one day.

 ### 2002 Me:

 The third trimester.

 - **Summer**:
-    + Citigroup summer internship
+    + Citigroup summer internship.
-    + Introduced to classic ASP and corporate life
+    + Introduced to classic ASP and corporate life.
     + Creepy robot cart that delivered peoples' mail to their cubicles, automatically.

 ## 2. The Kindling